Barycentric Interpolation Based on Equilibrium Potential: Algorithms of the interpolation

+Due to the logarithmic kernel being singular, the ill-conditioning of \eqref{eq:3c} is quite manageable \cite[Subsection 1.1.5]{Atkinson1997}.
 Numerous numerical methods have been developed to solve Symm's integral equations \cite[Chapter 9]{Kythe1998}.
-In this work, we utilize the constant element method to solve (\ref{eq:3c}) and (\ref{eq:density}).
+In this work, we utilize the constant element method to solve \eqref{eq:3c} and \eqref{eq:density}.
 This method is straightforward to implement and provides an approximation in the form of a step function.

-We partition $\partial E$ into $N$ segments, $\partial E_1,\cdots,\partial E_N$, using $t_1,\cdots,t_{N+1}$ as the dividing points.
+We partition $\partial E$ into $N$ segments, $\partial E_1,\cdots,\partial E_N$, using $t_0,\cdots,t_{N}$ as the dividing points.
 If the curve is closed, the first and last points coincide.
 It is noteworthy that $N$ does not depend on $n$, but increasing $N$ enhances the precision of the density function approximation, yielding more precise discrete points.
-In our examples, we choose $N=500$ for simply connected $E$ and $F$ while $N=3000$ for other cases.